 2).
 Planned Collision: Although rare, this is when a collision is planned at low velocity to make a fraudulent claim.
 The trouble with this is, this makes low-velocity types of claims more difficult to process even if it was a genuine accident, as insurance companies are meticulous in going over all the details so that they are sure that it wasn’t a planned accident.

 However, if you were involved in a planned collision but were unaware that it wasn’t genuine and got injured, as a result, you may still be able to make a claim.

-Children can also claim against a family member.
+Given that whiplash is a common injury from car accidents, you may be wondering, “can a child claim for whiplash?”
+Not only can children claim for an injury, they can also claim against a family member.
 Anyone under 18 can make personal injury claims as long as a parent or guardian can assist them as their litigation friend.
 However, if a child was a passenger in their parent’s car and was injured as a result, and the parent driving was liable for the accident, they cannot have that particular parent as their litigation friend as it would be seen as a conflict of interest by the court.

 In short, yes!
 It doesn’t matter if the person at fault is a relative of yours.
 If they are liable, then you can claim compensation from them.

 Being a passenger in a car leaves your safety completely in the hands of the driver.
 If you sustain injuries because you have been involved in an accident and your driver is at fault, you can make road traffic accident claims.
 After all, why should you be left with pain and suffering due to someone else’s negligence and not get any compensation?
-So no matter who the person is who is liable if the accident is not your fault and you’ve been injured, then you’re entitled to make a claim.
+So no matter who the liable person is if the accident is not your fault and you’ve been injured, then you’re entitled to make a claim.

 If you are still unsure, please feel free to contact us for advice and guidance as our solicitors specialise in car accident family claims.